dorian-marchal/phonegap-boilerplate-documentation/maps.md

 # Adding maps

-Phonegap Boilerplate provide some helpers to easily add Google Maps in your app pages.
+Phonegap Boilerplate provides some helpers to easily add Google Maps in your app pages.

 ### Gmaps : `gmaps`